Darxo/Hardened/README.md

 ### World

+- List most changes to Relation and Renown during Events and Contracts
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
 - Add new setting for displaying forbidden destination ports (even when they are hostile to you or the origin port)